binary-manu/arch-ansible/docs/index.md

 reliably.
 As a workaround, `virtguest` can be instructed to install the `mplugd` daemon, configured to handle screen resizing.
 You can read more [here][mplugd-blog-post].

+When provisioning a QEMU VM, the QEMU guest agent and the SPICE agent are installed.

 #### wireless